Florida Sunshine Law

 "Florida has the most expansive open government laws in the country." - Open Government Guide: Access to Public Records and Meetings in Florida, Sixth Edition

 Florida's Sunshine Law provides a "right of access" to governmental proceedings of public boards or commissions (i.e., meetings) and the Florida Public Records Act extends the "right of access" to include all documents and other materials made or received in connection with official university business (i.e., email, meeting notes, sound recordings, photographs, text messages, etc.).
 The law has many implications pertaining to how we do business at UWF, such as; record retention, responding to public record requests, data classification, and ensuring meeting minutes are recorded.

-ATTN UWF PERSONNEL: Please note that all public records requests should be forwarded to the Office of the General Counsel at the time they are received
+ATTENTION UWF PERSONNEL: Please note that all public records requests should be forwarded to the Office of the General Counsel at the time they are received.

 Public Records Requests

 It is the policy of UWF that all employees must accept public records requests when asked.
 Please take note that certain information is exempt from public record requests, which can include; personally identifiable information (PII), matters relating to trade secrets/ intellectual property, applicable competitive solicitation documents, and other data protected by HIPAA and FERPA.